xplosionmind/old.tommi.space/_notes/public/Blogroll.md

 ## Various

-Websites that are not here because of one of the reasons at the top, but I don’t want to forget them.
+Websites that are not here because of one of the reasons at the top, but I do not want to forget them.
 I created [Internet awesomeness](https://t.me/internet_awesomeness "Internet Awesomeness on Telegram"), a telegram channel containing every more or less useful website I stumble upon.